maybedont/website/content/blog/stop_prompt_injection.md

 ---
 **Stop Prompt Injection Before It Starts — Use Maybe Don’t AI**

-General Analysis just published a solid post on securing AI assistants built on Supabase with Managed Components Protocol (MCP).
+General Analysis just published a [solid post on securing AI assistants built on Supabase](https://www.generalanalysis.com/blog/supabase-mcp-blog) with Model Context Protocol (MCP).
 Their takeaway: *sanitize input before it hits your assistant.* Specifically, scan for imperative verbs, SQL syntax, and other injection triggers.
 It’s a simple, powerful idea: **block bad prompts at the edge.**

 They recommend a lightweight wrapper around your MCP that inspects and filters input.
 Sound advice—and a good reminder that generative AI isn’t just about output; it’s about controlling *input* too.